firebolt-db/godocs/docs/Guides/getting-started/get-started-sql-workspace.md

 DROP TABLE levels
 ```

-To remove a database and all of its associated data, do the following in the Firebolt Workspace:
+To remove a database and all of its associated data, do the following in Firebolt's **Develop Workspace**:
 * Select the database from the left navigation bar.
 * Select the more options (<img src="../assets/images/../../../assets/images/more options icon.png" alt="New DB +" width="7"/>) icon.
 * Select **Delete database**.
 Deleting your database will permanently remove your database from Firebolt.
 You cannot undo this action.